knative/docs/tutorials/katacoda/3-eventing-intro-channels/step3.md

 ![1toN](./assets/1toN.png)

-This manner of handling multiple consumers for an event, also called the fanout pattern, introduces a bunch of complex problems (like what if the producer crashes after delivering event to only a subset of consumers? what if a client was temporarily un-available, how does it get the messages it missed? etc.) for our application architecture.
+This manner of handling multiple consumers for an event, also called the fanout pattern, introduces a bunch of complex problems (like what if the producer crashes after delivering an event to only a subset of consumers? what if a client was temporarily un-available, how does it get the messages it missed? etc.) for our application architecture.
 Rather than burdening the producers to handle these problems, Knative Eventing introduces the concept of a Channel.
 ![channel](./assets/channel.png)